 Adjustment Phase (2 Days)

 Due to the calf stiffness I was experiencing, I decided to wear the shoes around for a couple of days so my legs could get used to them while walking.
-This worked surprisingly well and I was ready to crank out some more running miles.
+This worked surprisingly well and I was soon ready to crank out some more running miles.

 Additional Mileage (16.25 miles)